danryan/fynd/README.md

 # Fynd

-A pure-Ruby re-implementation of the `find` command.
-Because GNU find wasn't slow enough.
+I felt GNU find was too slow, so I made it slower.

 ## Is it any good?